-Check out Scepter® performing a mix of their hard classic guitar driven rock/punk influenced originals and a dose of classic hard rock remakes spanning over 30 years at a club or venue near you.
-We think you’ll like the SSS- Scepter® Secret Sauce.
+Check out Scepter® performing a mix of their hard classic guitar driven rock/punk influenced originals and a dose of classic hard rock remakes spanning over 30 years at a venue near you or streaming live shows on various platforms such as Facebook and Twitch.